Transactional analysis: History

 A few months later, he wrote a third article, titled "Transactional Analysis: A New and Effective Method of Group Therapy", which was presented by invitation at the 1957 Western Regional Meeting of the American Group Psychotherapy Association of Los Angeles.
 With the publication of this paper in the 1958 issue of the American Journal of Psychotherapy, Berne's new method of diagnosis and treatment, transactional analysis, became a permanent part of the psychotherapeutic literature.
 In addition to restating his concepts of ego states and structural analysis, the 1958 paper added the important new features of transactional analysis proper (i.e. the analysis of transactions), games, and scripts.

 His seminar group from the 1950s developed the term transactional analysis (TA) to describe therapies based on his work.

 By 1964, this expanded into the International Transactional Analysis Association.
-While still largely ignored by the psychoanalytic community, many therapists have put his ideas in practice.
+While still largely ignored by the psychoanalytic community, many therapists have put his ideas into practice.

 In the early 1960s, he published both technical and popular accounts of his conclusions.
 His first full-length book on TA was published in 1961, titled Transactional Analysis in Psychotherapy.
 Structures and Dynamics of Organizations and Groups (1963) examined the same analysis in a broader context than one-on-one interaction.

 Overview

 TA (Transactional Analysis) is not only post-Freudian, but, according to its founder's wishes, consciously extra-Freudian.
 That is to say that, while it has its roots in psychoanalysis, since Berne was a psychoanalytically-trained psychiatrist, it was designed as a dissenting branch of psychoanalysis in that it put its emphasis on transactional rather than "psycho-" analysis.

 With its focus on transactions, TA shifted the attention from internal psychological dynamics to the dynamics contained in people's interactions.
 Rather than believing that increasing awareness of the contents of unconsciously held ideas was the therapeutic path, TA concentrated on the content of people's interactions with each other.
 Changing these interactions was TA's path to solving emotional problems.

 TA also differs from Freudian analysis in explaining that an individual's final emotional state is the result of inner dialogue between different parts of the psyche, as opposed to the Freudian hypothesis that imagery is the overriding determinant of inner emotional state.
 (For example, depression may be due to ongoing critical verbal messages from the inner Parent to the inner Child.)
 Berne believed that it is relatively easy to identify these inner dialogues and that the ability to do so is parentally suppressed in early childhood.

 In addition, Berne believed in making a commitment to "curing" his clients, rather than just understanding them.
-To that end he introduced one of the most important aspects of TA: the contract—an agreement entered into by both client and therapist to pursue specific changes that the client desires.
+To that end, he introduced one of the most important aspects of TA: the contract—an agreement entered into by both client and therapist to pursue specific changes that the client desires.